Lifestyle in Nice

 Expats can also take a walk into the Old Town and choose from one of the restaurants lining the Cours Saleya with fresh seafood on display outside.
 Although this may be one of the more touristy areas, it is great for people-watching or enjoying the flower market during the day and jewellery stands at night in the summertime.

 Moules frites and salade niçoise are two must-have dishes, but Nice also has other specialities that are particular to the region.
 Some of the dishes include pan bagnat, a niçoise salad served as a sandwich in a bun; tourte de blettes, a Swiss chard tart; pissaladière, an onion tart; farcis, stuffed vegetables; and socca, a crêpe-like pancake made with chickpea flour.
 Head into the heart of the old town and try a sampler platter of Niçoise specialities and eat on picnic tables in the midst of the shops.

 A service charge is usually included in the bill, but most people usually leave a few euros as a tip if they enjoyed the food and plan on returning.

 Nightlife in Nice

 When it comes to nightlife, Nice is like the laidback little sister in between two places known for their extravagant parties – Cannes and Monaco.
 Most locals will go out for a drink in the Old Town at one of the bars, but there are also places to go if one is in the mood to dance.
-Most bars close promptly at 2am, but a few will stay open until about 4am.
-If bottle service is a bit out of the budget, there are plenty of happy hour options and bars catering to students.
+Most bars close promptly at 2am, but a few will stay open until around 4am.
+If bottle service is out of the budget, there are plenty of happy hour options and bars catering to students.

 For those looking for a casual drink, stop by one of the busiest streets in the Old Town, the Rue de la Préfecture.
 There are some great venues for sitting at outdoor tables and taking in the atmosphere.